 Photomicrograph of tick-borne relapsing fever spirochete (Borrelia hermsii) in a Wright-Giemsa–stained peripheral blood film.
 [Reprinted with permission from Dennis DT: Relapsing fever, in Harrison's Principles of Internal Medicine, 17th ed, AF Fauci et al (eds).
 New York, McGraw-Hill, 2008, p 1054.]

-Ornithodoros turicata and O. hermsi, two of the many species ...
+Ornithodoros turicata and O. hermsi, two of the many species of blood-feeding ...